KZ-Community/KZ-Community-Test/KZ-Community-Test.md

     spawn(function()
       while wait() do
-      if _G.WhiteScreen or SuperFastMode then
+      if _G.WhiteScreen or _G.FastAttack then
         for i, v in pairs(game.Workspace["_WorldOrigin"]:GetChildren()) do
             if v.Name == "CurvedRing" or v.Name == "SlashHit" or v.Name == "DamageCounter" or v.Name == "SwordSlash" or v.Name == "SlashTail" or v.Name == "Sounds" then
                 v:Destroy()